seankarson/docs/README.md

 To add a second-level page (e.g. /community/secondarypage), add a .md file to the correct directory using the name you want and the correct YAML front matter at the top of the file.

-### URLs

-For now, you will need to add /docs/ in front of your in-site links to get them to work.
-Once we move to a custom domain, this necessity will go away.

 ### Technologies

 + GitHub Pages use [Jekyll](http://jekyllrb.com/)